durotolu/node-db3-challenge/queries.md

 ON o.EmployeeID = e.EmployeeID;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.
+SELECT c.CategoryName, COUNT(c.Description) AS [COUNT]
+FROM [Categories] AS c
+JOIN [Products] AS p
+ON c.CategoryID = p.CategoryID
+GROUP BY c.CategoryName

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
+SELECT o.OrderID, SUM(o.Quantity) AS ItemCount
+FROM [OrderDetails] AS o
+JOIN [Products] AS p
+ON o.ProductID = p.ProductID
+GROUP BY o.OrderID